efwxx/GDOpenList/readme.md

 When will ___ be added to the list?
 - With the way our current system works, the staff and relaibles play the levels, if the level gets enough positive opinions from us, it then goes into voting, where it is voted on if it will be added

-Can i submit Multiple levels on 1 video?
+Can I submit Multiple levels on 1 video?
-- Yes
+- No
 ---
 More Coming Soon!
 ---
 # List Staff Team
 ---
 ## Owners:
-- Cyns
+- HaydenDom
-- Fulva
+- TiO2
-- Sydney
+- Ultravenom
 ---
 ## List Admins:
-- GabeLucario
-- Kobra
-- V1nnyy
-- Acidius
 ---
 ## List Moderators:
+- Maus9999
+- Doki
+- Wen
+- Jang
+- Knali
-- Goodyman
+- Prototype Hipo
-- AcropolisBoy
+- Relayne
 ---
 ## List Helpers:
-- Tril
-- dots
 ---
 ## Server Administrators:
-- Lupe
+- Dysbelief
-- Nezzi
+- Maus9999
-- Electro
+- Doki
-- krissi
+- Wen
-- Yeezo
+- Jang
-- Magma
+- Knali
-- Bluestone
+- Wuro
 ---
-## Repo Maintainers:
+## Repo Maintainers (website Dev):
 - Electro
-- Cyns